How to create a winning portfolio as an investor?

-One of the most intriguing questions an investor faces while starting in the stock market is how to build a sound portfolio that produces higher returns with low variations and risk.
-Usually, an investor demands a return that is slightly in premium to traditional options such as banks and bonds.
-Obtaining the correct mix of all financial products holds the key to a portfolio that can ride through the market cycles.
-With this concept in mind, we try to present investors the various components of an ideal portfolio and how they should be selected to get returns during different market cycles.
+One of the most interesting questions that come to your mind while starting in the stock market is how to build a winning portfolio?
+It should produce high returns with low variations and risk.
+Usually, as an investor, you want returns that are slightly premium as compare to the traditional options such as banks and bonds.
+It is important to correctly mix all financial products holds the key to a portfolio that can ride through the market cycles.
+With this concept in mind, we try to present to you the various components of a winning portfolio.
+How can you get positive returns during different market cycles?

-It is highly recommended that a retail client make a portfolio with a long term perspective.
-Studies have indicated that retail investors with a short term perspective and higher portfolio churn tend to underperform the broader markets.
-Hence with a focus on lower churn, a portfolio’s components must be arranged in a tactical way that can consistently provide returns to an investor without a significant drawdown.
-Hence we divide the whole portfolio into four components that can help the investor allocate capital and diversify risk:
+It is highly recommended that you should make a portfolio with a long term perspective.
+Studies have indicated that retail investors with a short term perspective having a higher portfolio, churn tend to underperform the broader markets.
+Hence you should focus on lower churn, a portfolio’s components must be arranged tactically.
+So, it can consistently provide returns to you without a significant drawdown.
+Hence we divide the whole portfolio into four components that can help you in allocating capital and diversify risk:

-- Direct Equity- Direct investment in equities is a lucrative way to make returns in your portfolio.
-Any investor who wants to make direct equity a source of investment must follow the philosophy of “consistent compounding.”
-This philosophy is a low-risk strategy in which an investor scans the stock universe for companies that are generating Returns on Capital Employed (ROCE) well above their cost of capital and post double-digit revenue growth from past 7-8 years.
-The retail investor needs to buy such companies for a considerable period to get a 15-20% CAGR for their investments.
+Direct investment in equities is a lucrative way to make returns in your portfolio.
+If you want to make direct equity as a source of investment you must follow the philosophy of “consistent compounding.”
+This philosophy is a low-risk strategy in which you can scan the stock universe for companies that are generating Returns on Capital Employed (ROCE) well above their cost of capital and post-double-digit revenue growth from past 7-8 years.
+You can buy such companies for a considerable period to get a 15-20% CAGR for your investments.

-An investor can also make money in direct equities by betting on the market leaders in a particular segment.
-As the markets in a developing economy mature, there is a consolidation in the whole industry as the market leaders gain market share due to their superior reach and well positioning of balance sheets to ride through the crisis, thus elevating their bottom line and market value.
-This strategy ensures that the investor grows his capital consistently at low risk creating massive value in the portfolio.
-Due to highly varying risk measures, the investor is free to choose the amount of money to be allocated to direct equity.
+You can also make money in direct equities by betting on the market leaders in a particular segment.
+As the market mature in a developing economy, there is a consolidation in the whole industry as the market leaders gain market share due to their superior reach.
+Well, positioning of balance sheets to riding through the crisis, thus elevating their bottom line and market value.
+This strategy ensures that as an investor you can grow capital consistently at low risk creating massive value in the portfolio.
+Due to highly varying risk measures, you are free to choose the amount of money to be allocated to direct equity.

 Here are some of the tips to get started with your portfolio: